 I believe that Instagram is an untapped resource for crowdfunding campaigns.
 When you start to use Instagram to market your crowdfunding project, you will immediately see results.
 I have seen it generate hundreds of pre-launch emails in a very short time.
 It has the most engagement of any social media platform making it a necessity for your campaign.

 Don’t expect to get the same level of engagement on Twitter that you do on Instagram.
 Many influential writers and bloggers still use the platform.
-If you want to reach out to them on Twitter is often a great way.
+If you want to reach out to them directly, Twitter is often a great way to do so.

-Facebook is another great social media platform.
-You can run ads on Facebook which will target your perfect audience.
+Facebook is another great social media platform for crowdfunding.
+You can run ads on Facebook which will target your exact target audience.
 This will help drive traffic to your campaign.
-If your campaign is viral, you will find that many people share on Facebook.
+If your campaign goes viral, you will find that many people share using Facebook.
 It can be an excellent way to get organic growth.

 Reddit it is a very influential social media site.
 It is often called “the front page of the internet.”
 It has a very exclusive member base.
 Make sure to do your research before posting your link on Reddit to know where and how best to share it.

-If This Then That (IFTT) is one of my favorite applications for easy automation of applications.
+If This Then That (IFTT) is one of my favorite applications for easy automation between tools.
 Even though it is not a social media tool directly, I thought it fit best in this category as it assist in social media management.
 It allows you to automate actions between different applications.
 For example, you can set it up to automatically post your Instagram post to Facebook.
 This can save you a ton of time with IFTT

 Project Management Tools

-If you are managing a team, or just yourself, it’s a very good idea to have project management software.
-Below I have listed my three favorite and easiest to use project management tools.
+If you are managing a team, or even just yourself, it’s an excellent idea to have project management software.
+We have included our top three easy-to-use project management tools.

-Trello is an easy-to-use and free project management software tool.
+Trello is an intuitive and free project management software tool.
 It utilizes boards which allow you to be flexible in the organization of your tasks.
 You can develop your project ‘board’ based on their templates or suited to exactly your personalized set-up.
 The best part is that it is free to use for unlimited users.

 Basecamp is a slightly more robust project management tool.
-It allows you to communicate with team members, create a to-do list, post document, send messages, and create a calendar.
-Basecamp has hundreds and thousands of organizations would use it and a great support team.
+It allows you to communicate with team members, create a to-do list, post documents, send messages, and create a calendar.
+Basecamp can boast of the millions of accounts who use it and as well as a great support team.
 There is no free plan for Basecamp.

-Canva is an easy-to-use design tool.
+Canva is an accessible design tool.
 It can help you create beautiful graphics for your Kickstarter campaign.
-It also has easy to use templates and a stock image Library.
-If you don’t know how to use Photoshop, or don’t have a designer on your project we recommend using Canva.
+It also has easy to use templates and a stock image library.
+If you don’t know how to use Photoshop or don’t have a designer on your project, we recommend using Canva.

 Adobe Illustrator and Photoshop

 I have personally tried out over 20 email clients.
 I know that sounds crazy, but every time I find one, it seems like it is missing one feature.
-For that reason, I am only going to recommend a few email tools which have robust features and yet manageable costs.
+For that reason, we are only going to recommend a few email tools which have robust features and yet manageable costs.

-MailerLite is my new favorite email tool.
-It is free to use up to 1,000 contacts and give you a ton of great options for free.
-This includes being able to build landing pages and opt-in forms that look beautiful.
+MailerLite is our new favorite email tool.
+It is free up to 1,000 email contacts, which offers a ton of great options.
+These features include being able to build landing pages and opt-in forms that look beautiful.
 You can also create automation sequences (where emails are sent automatically).
 These are features that you usually very expensive.
 MailerLite is also easy to use and has great support.
 I would try them out first!